madcitymultimedia/wpseo-news/README.md

 Changelog
 =========
 ### 12.4: January 7th, 2020
+Bugfixes:
+* Fixes a bug where the sitemap could be invalidated twice on multisite with MultilingualPress.

 Other:
 * Show dates in UTC+0 format everywhere.
-* Fixes a bug where the sitemap could be invalidated twice on multisite with MultilingualPress.

 ### 12.3: November 27th, 2019
 Enhancements: